-Since most of us have been confined at home, cleaning our closets, cupboards, garages… why not treat yourself to a feel-good foodie movie with beautiful food, romance, and travel to other parts of the world while traveling is not happening!
+Fall is time to spend more time indoor, by the fireplace, bring out warm fuzzy clothes, clean our closets, cupboards, garages… it is also a great time to treat ourselves to a feel-good foodie movie with beautiful food, romance, and travel to other parts of the world while traveling is not happening!
 Below is a list of my all-time favorite food movies that I have watched several times and would see again anytime.
 Note that I excluded movies that had what I consider offensive graphic scenes showing too much animal body parts, meat slicing.

 And the winners are…